 To have the most impact on town centres, some of these recommendations need to be supported by changes at a national and regional level.
-This could be look at:
+These could include (but not be limited to):

-- Business rates and other local business and property taxation, including for empty properties. - How commercial landlords are monitored and regulated. - Road user charging as an alternative to the Congestion Charge and the ULEZ. - The creation of new public transport routes or stops which can bring people to town centres, or increased frequency on existing routes, to town centres, including bus, tram and rail connections. - Improving suburban rail services. - Public transport fare structures, particularly for travel outside the city centre and/or outside of regular commute patterns. - Regulation of and facilities for micromobility (e-bikes and e-scooters).
+- Business rates and other local business and property taxation, including for empty properties. - How commercial landlords are monitored and regulated. - Road user charging as an alternative to the Congestion Charge and the ULEZ. - The creation of new public transport routes or stops which can bring people to town centres, or increased frequency on existing routes, to town centres, including bus, tram and rail connections. - Improving suburban rail services, including devolving rail franchises to Transport for London. - Public transport fare structures, particularly for travel outside the city centre and/ or outside of regular commute patterns. - Regulation of and facilities for micromobility (e-bikes and e-scooters).